About Health Shield

 - Write to us at our Head Office address

-If we can’t resolve your complaint immediately, we’ll strive to do so by the close of 3 business days following the date of receipt.
-If this isn’t possible, we’ll send you a written acknowledgment of your complaint within 5 working days, so you know who is investigating and dealing with your complaint.
+If we can’t resolve your complaint immediately we will strive to do so by the close of three business days following the date of receipt.
+Where this is not possible, we will send you a written acknowledgment of your complaint within five business days, to inform you of who is investigating your complaint.

-- After you receive your letter, we aim to respond to your complaint within 4 weeks.
-If it’s going to take any longer we’ll write to you to explain why.
+- We aim to respond to your complaint within four weeks.
+However, if we are not able to provide you with our response after four weeks we will write to you to explain why.

-- If you’re unhappy with our response or we don’t respond to your complaint within 8 weeks, you can refer your complaint to the Financial Ombudsman Service.
-You can find the details below.
+- If you are unhappy with our response, or we fail to respond to your complaint within eight weeks, you can refer your complaint to the Financial Ombudsman Service.
+The details of the Financial Ombudsman Service will be included within the final response letter.
+However, if you don’t have this to hand you can refer to the Financial Ombudsman Service details below.

 Financial Ombudsman Service